 Site Selection

-Sucralose data were used as a first screening tool for sites where we expect human and animal waste influence and thus the presence of ESOCs.
+Sucralose data were used as a first screening tool for sites where we expect human and animal waste influence and thus the presence of ESOC.
 Four sites were selected for the 2017 pilot study based on Trend Network river sites that had the highest sucralose concentrations measured with detections (Figure X).
 Many cities located in these watersheds use rivers as a method of waste water treatment plant effluent disposal.

 Site Characterization